 2.5 Complaints by Gippsland Water

 If Gippsland Water believes a customer has failed to perform their obligations described in this Charter, Gippsland Water will attempt to resolve the dispute directly with the customer.

-If, after doing so, Gippsland Water still believes the customer is in breach of this Charter, they may take enforcement action under water law and/or in the courts.
+If, after doing so, Gippsland Water still believes the customer is in breach of this Charter, they may take enforcement action under the Water Act 1989 (Vic) and the Water Industry Act 1994 (Vic) and/or in the courts.